tseidl/Website/content/projects/Text as Data/index.md

 The idea that to do certain useful things with texts, we need to subject them to a certain amount of 'semantic violence' goes to the heart of current debates on treating text as data.
 Text as data approaches are highly and often surprisingly useful tools: tools for 'reading' or summarizing large amounts of text; tools for augmenting human abilities or reproducing human efforts; tools for discovering and measuring latent traits.
 But they also come at a cost - a cost that is usually worth paying for but that also needs to be taken account of.

-Interestingly, the cost that has to be paid seems to be roughly proportional to the amount of semantic violence being done to the texts.
-On one hand of the spectrum, word counts or perhaps simple keyword extraction techniques such as RAKE are relatively intutive.
-On the other hand, topic models or word embeddings are much less intuitive and require careful validation.
+Interestingly, the cost that has to be paid - but also the potential price - seems roughly proportional to the amount of semantic violence being done to the texts.
+On one hand of the spectrum, word counts or perhaps simple keyword extraction techniques are quite intuitive, and can be interpreted relatively straightforwardly.
+They are, however, also more limited when it comes to scaling complex analyses or discovering sophisticated concepts.
+Topic models or machine learning methods, on the other hand, are much less intuitive and require much more careful validation.
+They can, however, also produce more interesting results.

-For me, awarness that there is no free lunch in text analysis either is a good starting point when thinking about which methods to choose.
-Count-based techniques, for example, are often underrated and can be highly instructive, not least because of their simplicity and transparency.
-Similarly, unsupervised techniques may seem more appealing than supervised techniques at first, as they allow researchers to skip the labor-intensive and often painful process of developing and testing a coding scheme, but they pose equally labor-intensive (and painful) challenges when it comes to interpretation and validation.

-While no of this is news, I have found it useful to periodically remind myself that treating text as data cannot and should not make your life as a researcher any easier - but, if done correctly, it can improve your research.
+For me, awareness of such tradeoffs is a good starting point when thinking about how to do quantitative text analysis.
+Text as data approaches allows us to skip labor-intensive and often painful stages of the analysis, but they pose equally labor-intensive (and painful) challenges at other stages.
+While none of this is news, I periodically have to remind myself that treating text as data cannot and should not make my life as a researcher any easier - but, if done correctly, it can improve my research.

-## What's next?
+## Future Avenues

 The field of text as data has seen such rapid progress in recent years that it becomes harder and harder to keep up.
 While I consider myself an informed consumer of the many methods and packages developed by this amazing community, I do have some thoughts on how to move things forward in the years to come.